MACRocketry/Coding-Standards/Coding Standards Rocketry 2019.md

 Brackets
 --------
 - No padding between parenthesis.
-- Space after function def and before curly brackets (for short get/set functions only).
+- Short functions (e.g. get and set), can have incline curly brackets.
+Padding between the def and the backets must be used.
 - Builtins use inline curly brackets, function defs use newline curly brackets

   ~~~cpp